PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 ## Stress Testing
 Due to the company's need to handle the data coming from over 1000 Driveboxes at the same time, it was critical to ensure that the software is able to run under such circumstances.
-Simulations were done for the collission detection algorithms as well as the database which handled all the geofence data.
+Simulations were done for the collision detection algorithms as well as the database which handled all the geofence data.